isomerpages/govtech-corp/media/technews/_posts/2021-06-23-post-Check out these cool projects your company can cocreate with the government in 2021.md

 than 80 per cent of the procurement opportunities are open to Small and Medium Enterprises (SMEs), a continuation of last year’s practice when SMEs were awarded 75 per cent of ICT contracts.</p>
 <p>Excited yet?
-There will be a&nbsp;<a href="https://www.linkedin.com/events/govtechlivechat-governmentictop6810578714728914945" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">LinkedIn Live chat</a>&nbsp;held
+There will be a&nbsp;LinkedIn Live chat&nbsp;held on 30 June
-on 30 June 2021 to share details of the government’s key digitalisation focuses and areas of projected spending.</p>
+2021 to share details of the government’s key digitalisation focuses and areas of projected spending.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech live chat June 2021 with Director of Procurement at GovTech as guest speaker." src="/images/technews/Check_out_these_cool_projects_your_company_can_co_create_with_the_government_in_2021.jpg">
 </div>